 James Keretses will coach students through a short piece for guitar ensemble with the goal of introducing students to the basics of playing effectively with other guitarists.
 Students are encouraged to select a part and prepare before rehearsal—parts below can be found for students of all levels including pre-readers.
 Pick the most appropriate part with your teacher.

 Peabody Guitar Faculty member Dr. Zane Forshee will lead a warm up for classical guitarists featuring arpeggios, slurs and left hand synchronization exercises.

-Masterclass with Julian Gray for Pre-College classical guitarists.
+Masterclass with Julian Gray or Thomas Viloteau for Pre-College classical guitarists.
 Performers are pre selected, please see registration links to apply.
 Open to observers.

 Peabody Preparatory guitar faculty will give a crash course in electric guitar noise-making.
 Participants will have a chance to try plugging into different amplifiers and changing the sound of their guitars with some of the most used effects pedals (overdrive, delay, wah-wah, phasers, tremolo, etc.)

 Masterclass with Troy King for adult classical guitarists.